Integrating theory and experiments to link local mechanisms and ecosystem-level consequences of vegetation patterns in drylands: Models for vegetation self-organization

-In PCF models, spatial patterns form solely due to the long-range competition.
-If patches are far enough from each other, individuals attempting to establish in between patches compete with vegetation from more than one adjacent patch, whereas individuals within a patch only interact with plants in that same patch.
+In PCF models, spatial patterns form solely due to long-range competition.
+If the characteristic range of competition is comparable to the inter-patch distance, individuals attempting to establish in between patches compete with vegetation from more than one adjacent patch, whereas individuals within a patch only interact with plants in that same patch.
 As a result, competition is more intense in the regions between patches than inside each patch, which stabilizes an aggregated pattern of vegetation (Fig.~\ref{fig:exclusion}) whose shape (gaps, labyrinths or spots) will depend on the model parameterization.
-This same mechanism has been suggested to drive the formation of clusters of competing species in the niche space \citep{Scheffer_2006,Pigolotti2007,Hernandez-Garcia2009,Fort2009,Leimar2013} and the aggregation of individuals in models of interacting particles with density-dependent reproduction rates \citep{Hernandez-Garcia2004}.
+This same mechanism has been suggested to drive the formation of clusters of competing species in niche space \citep{Scheffer_2006,Pigolotti2007,Hernandez-Garcia2009,Fort2009,Leimar2013} and the aggregation of individuals in models of interacting particles with density-dependent reproduction rates \citep{Hernandez-Garcia2004}.